Corporate Structuring · Tax · 2026

 Cyprus raised its corporate income tax rate from 12.5% to 15% from 1 January 2026, bringing it into line with the OECD Pillar Two global minimum.
 The change was legislated in December 2025 as part of a broader reform package and applies to all taxable income from 2026 onwards.

-For private groups and family-owned structures below the €750 million threshold, Pillar Two simply does not apply.
-The 15% CIT is the standard rate, and the full range of holding company benefits (participation exemption, zero WHT, capital gains exemption) remain fully available.
+For private groups and family-owned structures below the €750 million threshold, Pillar Two does not apply.
+The 15% CIT is the standard rate, and the full range of holding company benefits (participation exemption, zero WHT, capital gains exemption) remain available.
 The rate increase from 12.5% to 15% affects only tax on active trading income at the Cyprus entity level.
 It does not alter the treatment of dividends received, gains on disposals, or outbound distributions.

 06 Substance Requirements